XP3R-Inc/technical-assessment/README.md

    ```
    The interactive docs are available at `http://localhost:8000/docs`.

+### (Optional) Inspecting the Data with Beekeeper Studio

+If the interviewee prefers a GUI to validate query results, point them to the
+new Beekeeper docs:

+- `docs/beekeeper_install.md` explains how to download and install the tool.
+- `docs/beekeeper_view_data.md` covers creating a MySQL connection, browsing the
+  `customer` / `crm_opportunities` tables, and running SQL queries.

+Use the same credentials stored in `.env` when configuring Beekeeper Studio.

 ## Verifying the Server

 Use `curl` or a browser to confirm the service is up.
 Both challenge endpoints